-As an Associate Attorney with Lebe Law, Zachary Gershman represents employees in single-plaintiff and class action lawsuits focusing on wage theft, employee misclassification, and other employment issues.
+As an attorney with Lebe Law, Zachary Gershman represents employees in single-plaintiff and class action lawsuits focusing on wage theft, employee misclassification, and other employment issues.
+Mr. Gershman also represents whistleblowers in data breach class actions.

 He received his Juris Doctorate from the University of Southern California Gould School of Law.
 While in law school, Mr. Gershman served as an Executive Senior Editor for the Southern California Law Review, clerked for a boutique litigation firm, and worked on a project with Professor Sam Erman to improve statewide passage rates with the California State Bar.